WaveEngine/EvergineDocs/manual/extensions/imgui/implot.md

 ## Histogram

-A histogram is an approximate representation of the distribution of numerical data.
+A **histogram** is an approximate representation of the distribution of numerical data.
 To construct a histogram, the first step is the range of values that divide the entire range of values into a series of intervals and then count how many values fall into each interval.

 ![Implot](images/Histogram.png)

 ## Histogram 2D

+A **Histogram 2D chart** is similar to the histogram chart but in this case information from a legend is also displayed that allow you understand the colors displays.
 ![Implot](images/Histogram2D.png)

 ## Digital Plots

+A **Digital Plot** is a type of chart which display digital or analog signal over time.
+This is useful to show electronic signal inside an application.
 ![Implot](images/DigitalPlots.png)